aishanyatripathi/Delta-demo/README.md

 # Delta-demo
-This is a repository for learning git and github
+This is a repository for learning git and github.